arnab-api/Lyrics-Generator/readme.md

 ## Generation
 We have trained the RNN, LSTM, and GRU architectures on the task of lyrics generation and found that LSTM consistently produced lyrics of higher quality.
 We also experiment with how the initial cell-state and the hidden-state can be used to nudge the LSTM-based model to generate lyrics in a specific genre.

+## Data Generation

+Instructions to run the code for creating the dataset:
+1.)
+You need to create an account on Genius.com and get an API key in order to run the code.

+2.)
+You need to download the artists dataset from here: https://www.kaggle.com/datasets/pieca111/music-artists-popularity?resource=download